-As a healthcare provider organization, everything you do walks a fine line between privacy and efficiency.
+Everything you do as provider org walks a fine line between privacy and efficiency.
 And nowhere is the balancing act more difficult than with faxing.

 On one hand, faxing satisfies the need for encryption in transit and at rest.
-It is also the ubiquitous means to communicate between providers, pharmacies, and payers.
+It is also the standard means of communication between providers, pharmacies, and payers.
 On the other hand, it’s a slow, costly, and error-prone medium.

 In fact, 10%-30% percent of outbound attempts fail—before even counting retry attempts, busy signals, and partial fax page transmissions.
 As a result, many provider organizations struggle to know who really received what information, when.

 That reveals a critical but often overlooked fact.
 While traditional faxing is expensive in terms of phone lines and staff hours, its true cost is its risk to compliance and patient care.

 But can Private Fax Cloud™ RightFax architecture realistically improve upon an established, commoditized technology?

 And if you’re one of the many organizations already using RightFax: are you stuck with a rip-and-replace ordeal, or can you keep your fax server investment while getting rid of surrounding costs?

 Below, we’ll explore both the obvious and hidden drawbacks of conventional fax architecture, then look more closely at how the Private Fax Cloud solution reduces or eliminates them in ways that public cloud faxing cannot.